rust-lang/reference/src/abi.md

 * The ABI tag of the signature is `extern "Rust"`, or
 * If any parameter type, the return type, or the type of any argument passed via C-varargs has *simd abi requirements*, each [*salient target features*][target_feature] of that type is either set at both the definition site of the function, and at the call site, or is set at neither site.

-The behaviour a call that is not valid is undefined.
+The behavior of a call that is not valid is undefined.

 > [!NOTE]
-> When parameter/return types do not exactly match, they are converted as though by calling [`core::mem::transmute`].
-The representation and validity requirements of the type in the definition/return site still apply, for example, passing `0` to a function pointer `fn(u32)` that points to a function declared as `fn foo(x: NonZeroU32)` is undefined behaviour.
+> When parameter or return types do not exactly match, they are converted as though by calling [`core::mem::transmute`].
+The representation and validity requirements of the type in the definition or return site still apply.
+For example, passing `0` to a function pointer `fn(u32)` that points to a function declared as `fn foo(x: NonZeroU32)` is undefined behavior.

 > [!NOTE]
-> the ABI tag `extern "Rust"` is the default when the `extern` keyword is not used (either to declare the function within an [`extern` block], or as a [function qualifier][extern functions]).
+> The ABI tag `extern "Rust"` is the default when the `extern` keyword is not used (either to declare the function within an [`extern` block], or as a [function qualifier][extern functions]).
 Thus it is safe to call most functions that use simd types.

 [^1]: The aggregate types, for the purposes of this clause, are [`struct`] types, [`enum`] types, [`union`] types, and [array] types.